← Back to articles

 Download the PDF (free, no email needed) and keep it next to your DAW or your phone.
 Or open the LUFS Explorer when you want to compare platforms quickly.

 If you find a spec that looks wrong, tell me.
-It gets corrected and re-published as soon as possible.
+It gets corrected and re-published, probably the same day.

 If you found this useful, share it with someone who needs it.
 The whole point of putting this in the open is that the next person trying to figure out what to deliver to which platform doesn't have to start from a Reddit thread the way I did.
 Simple, accurate, and free isn't a small thing — it's the door I wanted opened when I was the one knocking.